-This report is concerned with supercapacitors (electrochemical capacitors) and their applications in electric drive vehicles in place of or in combination with batteries.
+This paper is concerned with supercapacitors (electrochemical capacitors) and their applications in electric drive vehicles in place of or in combination with batteries.
 The electric drive vehicles considered are hybrid vehicles (HEVs and PHEVs) and fuel cell vehicles.
-The first sections of this report deal with supercapacitor concepts and performance, including a description of the construction of devices and materials used in them and recent test data for commercial and prototype devices.
+The first section of the paper deal with the performance of advanced devices based on recent test data for commercial and proto-type devices taken at the University of California-Davis.
 The data for the new carbon/carbon device from Skeleton Technologies showed an energy density of 9 Wh/kg and 95% efficient power capability of 1730 W/kg.
 Both of these characteristics are significantly better than those of commercially available devices.
 Test data are shown for a hybrid supercapacitor from Yunasko that has an energy density greater than 30 Wh/kg and a 95% efficient power capability of 3120 W/kg.
 This device has the best performance of any supercapacitor device tested at UC Davis to date.